ai-forever/MERA/docs/dataset_cards/en/ruworldtree.md

 ### Data Instances

-Below is an example from the dataset:
+Below is the example from the dataset:

 ```
 {